TheMaster1127/HTVM/README.md

 HTVM is an Adaptive, Multi-Language, Customizable Syntax and Code Generation Engine.
 It allows users to create their own programming languages.
 It’s not just about programming in a new language, but about designing your own syntax.
 This means that whether you're a professional programmer or even someone with basic computer skills, you can tailor the way you write code to fit your preferences.
 It’s like giving everyone the power to define the grammar rules for their code without having to be stuck with traditional programming language limitations.

-BTW, HTVM is bootstrapped to `C++` so it can run locally and to `JavaScript` so it can work in the browser.
+**BTW, HTVM is written in HTVM, which makes it bootstrapped.
+It's converted to `C++` so it can run locally and to `JavaScript` so it can work in the browser and the IDE.**

 Alright, let's make this crystal clear.